 ULIPS still have a massive list of fees and charges.
-Besides the premium allocation charge which could be as high as 6% in the first year, this post on Policybazaar lists 11 different kind of fees which are levied.
-This is no way a recommendation of Policybazaar and its articles.
-They are also insurance middlemen and have a lot to gain from selling products.
+Besides the premium allocation charge which could be as high as 6% in the first year.
+If you do a quick search of ULIP charges you’ll see at least 8 to 11 different kind of fees which are levied.
+The ones who continue to speak positively about ULIPs, are either the ones who’ve created the product or are the ones selling it.
+And they have a lot to gain from selling.

 A ULIP agent will tell you a myriad of options that you could exercise – that you could top-up insurance, change investing strategy, surrender, withdraw, change premium payment frequency etc. But most of those can’t be done for free.

 Because of all these charges, the amount of money that actually ends up working for you – is often lesser than what you are investing.
 The rest works for the middlemen – the insurance agents and the distributors.

 The transparency in mutual funds in shockingly high.
 You can find out a fund’s performance history since its launch, changes in its fund management, a list of the stocks an equity fund invests in, changes in its stock and asset portfolio etc.